|

 Mystery Lumberjacks |

-It took over 27 hours before electricity was restored but in the evening the floods subsided and the next day I managed a long walk in the forest climbing over dozens of trees that had been brought down by the gales and fallen on the forest tracks.
+It took over 27 hours before electricity was restored, but in the evening the floods subsided.
+The next morning I managed a long walk in the forest climbing over dozens of trees that had been brought down by the gales and fallen on the forest tracks.
 We went out for an evening meal in a pub in the nearest settlement that had electricity and we were joined by a dozen or so engineers from Scottish and Southern Energy who had been working round the clock for the past 24 hours restoring power supplies.
 They had that contented comradeship that events like this generate and when we returned home we had heat and light.
 It reminded us how dependent we are upon electricity and brought home the long lasting damage of the war in Iraq, where citizens are still restricted to a few hours a day.
 Scotland has capacity problems that will increase over the next few years.

 Thankfully the Scottish Government had finally taken a decision to give the go ahead for the upgrading of the power lines between Beauly and Denny.
 A proposal that had been made 8 years ago and which had been opposed by various campaigning groups supported by cowardly politicians at all levels.
 I had attended a dozen or so community meetings in 2005/2006 when the rationale for the scheme had been set out and we managed to obtain various route amendments with the power companies.
 Arguments against the new pylons (10 metres taller but only two to replace every three existing pylons) were very strident but lacked rigour and conveniently ignored the evidence that was presented.
 I am no fan of pylons but I know most of the route quite well and there was a genuine desire by the power companies to adjust the route to minimise the impact upon sensitive landscapes.
 The route does not intrude on Scotland's grander landscapes.